 - Crush all the Oreos in a ziplock plastic bag (we did them in three batches to make sure they were crushed finely.
 We used both our hands and a rolling pin and released some major stress.)

-- Make instant pudding according to directions on package, using rice milk instead of cow’s milk.
-Stir in oreo crumbs and spoon mixture in cups.
-Top with a layer of the crumbled cookies and garnish with a worm (or frog, or whatever critter you chose).
+- Stir about ⅔ of the Oreo crumbs into the pudding and spoon the mixture into cups.
+Top with the remaining crumbled cookies and garnish with a worm (or frog, or whatever critter you chose).
 Refrigerate until ready to serve.

 But for these kids, having the worms visible will be an “oooouwwww” treat!
 Now for those who are avoiding all additives, food colorings, etc. (Such as those on the Feingold Diet), this wouldn’t work, because the gummy worms are loaded with colorings and artificial flavorings; and so is the chocolate pudding mix.